 4. Get health insurance coverage for your spouse or children (dependents in F-2 or J-2 status)

-Health insurance coverage for the Fall 2023 semester begins on August 16, 2023.
+Health insurance coverage for the Fall 2024 semester begins on August 16, 2024.
 MSU students entering the United States before August 16 should buy early arrival health insurance coverage to ensure they have access to health care the entire time they are inside the country.
-Early arrival coverage costs $6 per day and can be purchased for any number of days.
+Early arrival coverage costs $7 per day and can be purchased for any number of days.

-To apply for the early arrival coverage, please use this application form: Early Arrival Health Insurance – Fall 2023
+To apply for the early arrival coverage, please use this application form: Early Arrival Health Insurance – Fall 2024

-IMPORTANT: You must send in your health insurance application from your @msu.edu email address and use the following subject line for the email: IS Early Arrival Application #encrypt
+IMPORTANT: You must send in your health insurance application from your @msu.eduemail address and use the following subject line for the email: IS Early Arrival Application #encrypt

 Using “#encrypt” in the subject line will protect the email message and the attached application form, which is very important since it will contain credit/debit card information.